ycs77/inertia-engage/README.md

 php artisan vendor:publish --tag=inertia-engage-config
 ```

-Then install the Inertia.js scaffold into this app:
+Then install the Inertia.js scaffold into this application:

 ```bash
 php artisan inertia:install